-We’ll kick off with a review of current Game Production.
-You’ll go past the hype to look at how the role has evolved, review soft and hard skills and understand what they mean when mapped against Producer job descriptions.
+This course kicks off with an overview of what game production looks like today.
+You’ll go past the hype to look at how the role has evolved, the soft and hard skills needed, and what these mean when mapped against producer job descriptions.

 Assignment #1: What kind of producer are you?

 Production isn’t a one-player game.
-In this lesson, we’ll learn the architecture of a development team.
-Then we’ll map out what goes into creating a game proposal that studios can’t wait to develop.
+In this class, you’ll learn the architecture of a development team.
+Then, Andy will map out what goes into creating a game development project that studios can’t wait to develop.

-Assignment #2: Create team plan for a game proposal
+Assignment #2: Create a team plan for a game development project.

 Mapping your course well is an essential part of the game producer’s role.
-In this lesson, we’ll investigate how to build a roadmap to hit your release date.
+In this class, you'll investigate how to build a roadmap to hit your release date.

 Will your game idea be a hit?
 A lot of that depends on how well you keep it on track.
-In this lesson, we’ll talk about what should go into your budget, how to manage adaptive challenges and schedule requirements, and when to iterate.
+You'll learn about what should go into your budget, how to manage adaptive challenges and schedule requirements, and how to manage iteration.

 Assignment #3: Build a project roadmap for your game

-This week, we’ll get up close and personal with Agile and Scrum development.
-In the first lesson of the week, we’ll set the stage and map out the core elements of Agile game development.
+This week, you'll get up close and personal with Agile and Scrum development.
+In the first lesson of our two-part class, Andy will map out the core elements of Agile game development.

 Gaming is a business and, like any other, it comes with risk.
-Today, we’ll learn about the common risks and red flags to look out for in your planning and get a pragmatic framework for identifying them.
+This class is about the common risks and red flags to look out for in your planning.
+You'll get a pragmatic framework for identifying them.

-When curve balls hit your project, how can you pivot a team to stay on track?
-In this lesson, we’ll learn how to assess and mitigate risk throughout a project.
+When curve balls hit your project, how can you pivot a project to stay on track?
+In this class, you'll learn how to assess and mitigate risk throughout a project.

-Throughout your project you’ll need to consume and translate data from multiple sources to keep your project on track — enter Data and Reporting!
-In this lesson, you’ll learn how to consume data and translate that into actionable next steps.
-We’ll also learn about setting KPIs, knowing when to pivot, and how to relay your findings to the top decision makers.
+Throughout your project, you’ll need to consume and translate data from multiple sources to keep your project on track — enter Data and Reporting!
+This class teaches you how to consume data and translate that into actionable next steps.
+You'll also learn about setting KPIs, knowing when to pivot, and how to relay your findings to the top decision makers.

-Assignment #6: Create materials for your project release and a post release plan
+Assignment #7: Create materials for your project release and a post-release plan.